cytopia/mysqldump-secure/README.md

 **Encryption**

 On-the-fly public/private key encryption of database dumps.
-The advantage of public/private key encryption is that even if your server is compromised the database dumps cannot be decrypted as it needs the private key which should be far away in a secure location
+The advantage of public/private key encryption is that even if your server is compromised the database dumps cannot be decrypted as it needs the private key which should be far away in a secure location.
+Encryption is done via [OpenSSL SMIME](https://www.openssl.org/docs/apps/smime.html)

 **Opt-out / blacklisting**